Housing and Residential Life Conduct

 Stereos, in particular, are considered privileged items and should be used for personal enjoyment.
 They are to be used within the confines of one's room at a volume that does not infringe on the rights of others within the community.

 Students are not permitted to have pets, other than fish, in their rooms.
-Fish must be contained in an aquariums which are 10 gallons or smaller.
+Fish must be contained in an aquarium which is 10 gallons or smaller.

 Students are prohibited from propping exterior and room doors or entering through propped doors.